In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the seafood

-- Pat the seafood dry with a paper towel (if using scallops, rinse and drain, then pat dry); season lightly with salt.
+- Pat the fish dry with a paper towel; season lightly with salt.

 While the seafood is cooking, start preparing the remaining ingredients.

 Soften the cucumber; marinate the seafood

 - Peel the cucumber, if desired; cut the cucumber in half lengthwise, then crosswise into ¼-inch-thick half-moons.

 - Juice half the lemon; cut the remaining half into wedges for garnish.
 [Juice 1 lemon; cut the remaining lemon into wedges.]